Preston (Vic.)

 Preston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 39 projects that could affect this region.
-Notable projects include North East Link Project, Preston Crossing, Preston Market Precinct Redevelopment, and 18a Miller Street Development - Small Sites Pilot Program.
-The following list details those most likely to be relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 39 such projects that could impact the area.
+Notable projects include the North East Link Project, Preston Crossing, Preston Market Precinct Redevelopment, and the 18a Miller Street Development - Small Sites Pilot Program.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.